marcbr23/miniDeck/README.md

 - Tin

 Note: The glue dots shown in the picture are used so the top of the case doesn't slip.
+Also, the holes for the switches are quite tight, you may file it a little bit.

 <img width="4000" height="3000" alt="IMG20260703183729" src="https://github.com/user-attachments/assets/23928ef0-dc15-49b5-98a1-c658a200fe71" />